UWE Bristol Undergraduate Internship Schemes 2022–2023

 Step 2: Recruiting your intern

-Before you interview your intern, we recommend that you email the UWE Bristol Internships Team at uweinternships@uwe.ac.uk with their name and student number to check their eligibility for the scheme and confirm that funding is still available.
+Before you interview your intern, we recommend that you email the UWE Bristol Internships Team at uweinternships@uwe.ac.uk with the student's name and student number to check their eligibility for the scheme and confirm that funding is still available.

 You will need to interview and select your intern according to your company’s standard recruitment procedures.